camunda/camunda-modeler/docs/telemetry/README.md

 }
 ```

-Also in the case of BPMN diagrams, we add the number of available process variables,
+Also in the case of BPMN diagrams, we add selected diagram metrics:
-as well as relevant information about user tasks and forms:

 ```json
 {